IMQS/augmented/Documentation/WhatWeTried.md

 ARToolkit was used on the ARToolkit_integration branch.

 ##Recording tool
-A Android application for recording Video and simultaneous sensor data is on the sensor_tracking branch.
+An Android application for recording Video and simultaneous sensor data is on the sensor_tracking branch.

 The video records at 30fps.
 The media recorder is set to 60fps but will default to the highest possible frame rate.
 When using the live feed, from a camera view for example, you will only get up to approximately 16fps.